kevinrodbe/library/Level 00/level-00-book.md

 There's a lot of good similarities in this example.
 First, the person shopping would be an object sending a message (the order) to another object (one of the store employees).
 The shopper didn't know which store employee would get the message specifically, just that one of them would.
 Likewise, in Objective-C, the target object of a message is resolved at runtime.
 This means that you could possible send a message to an object that doesn't "respond" to it.
 You'll inevitably come across that terminology.

-Similarily to the customer's order, a message itself doesn't explicitly tell the object what to do.
+Similarly to the customer's order, a message itself doesn't explicitly tell the object what to do.
 The employee could be really lazy and just toss out the order because they don't feel like doing it.
-Likewise, when a *selector* is passed to an object it's up to the object to act on it (i.e. the caller doesn't know exactly what course of action the callee will take).
+Likewise, when a *selector* is passed to an object it's up to the object to act on it (i.e., the caller doesn't know exactly what course of action the callee will take).
 Let that sit for a moment.

 It's helpful to think of objects as people in Objective-C and define their methods as "messages" that people would pass to each other.
 Just like people objects can…